mightyramfan/Simple/Markdown samples/Enginuity E3600/E3600_Safety.md

 - Do not charge the power station with a damaged cord, plug, or adapter.

-- The power station should only be charged using the power sources listed in the product specifications.
+- The power station should only be charged using the power sources listed in the product E3600_Specifications.

 - To avoid damaging the unit, only use cords that are provided or approved by the manufacturer to charge the power station.